rbisdorff/Digraph3/docSphinx/tutorial.rst

  ('v7', 'v7'): 0, ('v7', 'v8'): 1, ('v8', 'v7'): -1, ('v8', 'v8'): 0}

 ..
 Figure:: transOrientGraph.png
+    :name: transOrientGraph
     :alt: transitive orientation of a graph
     :width: 400 px
     :align: center

     Transitive neighbourhoods of the graph *g*

-The resulting orientation of the edges of *g* (see Fig. 55) is indeed transitive.
+The resulting orientation of the edges of *g* (see :numref:`transOrientGraph`) is indeed transitive.
 The same procedure applied to the dual graph *gd = -g* gives a transitive orientation to the edges of *-g*.

 >>> gd = -g
 >>> if gd.isComparabilityGraph():